 Most recently, in October 2016 Justice Moulton again denied summary judgment in DeMartino v.
-Aurora Pump.
-Co.
-Misstating one of the core concepts of a plaintiff's burden in asbestos litigation, he proclaimed that "it is not plaintiff's burden to make a prima facie showing that plaintiff was exposed to asbestos-containing products manufactured, sold, or specified by Aurora."
+Aurora is not plaintiff's burden to make a prima facie showing that plaintiff was exposed to asbestos-containing products manufactured, sold, or specified by Aurora."
 This short statement itself implies that merely suing a business not only permits a trial against that company, but also would allow a jury to find the company liable unless it can "prove the negative" by showing its product could not have contributed to the plaintiff's injury.